-Stephen Brook takes a closer look at Salon, the almost mythical Champagne house with a loyal following among those in the know.
+Stephen Brook takes a closer look at Salon, the Champagne producer who likes to make its fans wait...

-It was created more as a hobby than as a business by Eugène-Aimé Salon, a pleasure-loving furrier, devoted to gastronomy, travel and entertaining his friends.
-At first he made Champagne for private consumption, but over the years it so impressed those who drank it that Salon was urged to produce it commercially, which he first did in 1921.
+The Champagne was created more as a hobby than as a business by Eugène-Aimé Salon, a pleasure-loving furrier devoted to gastronomy, travel and entertaining.
+At first he made Champagne for private consumption, but over the years it so impressed those who drank it that he was urged to produce it commercially, which he first did in 1921.

-Salon owns just 1ha (hectare) of vineyards, the Jardin de Salon, behind the house and cellars in Le Mesnil-sur-Oger.
-The vines, however, caught a virus and were replanted in 2002.
+Salon owns just 1 hectare of vines, the Jardin de Salon, behind the house and cellars in Le Mesnil-sur-Oger.
+These, however, caught a virus and were replanted in 2002.
 The meagre production of this plot is supplemented by purchases from some 20 growers with parcels in outstanding sites.
 Many of these vines are 40 years old with the average age roughly 25.
 Some of the growers are descended from those who supplied Eugène-Aimé Salon.

 To produce Salon is an act of courage, since by definition it is never subjected to the art of the blender.
 What comes in from the vineyards and passes through the presses is Salon – nothing can be added.
 Since the 1970s, the wine has been fermented in steel.
 There is no malolactic fermentation and no use of reserve wines.
 The dosage never exceeds 8g to ensure the typicity of Salon is not masked by sugar.

 Alain Terrier, chef de caves at Laurent-Perrier, keeps an eye on the young wines and tastes them in January to decide if they are worthy of the Salon label.